HenryKeen/FtpSync/README.md

-#FtpSync
+#auto-ftp
-FtpSync is an automation tool for deploying via FTP.
+auto-ftp is an automation tool for deploying via FTP.
 It allows you to describe the files that need to be deployed, where to deploy it to, and what credentials to use in a configuration file so it works the same every time.

 ##Installation

-Run ``npm install -g ftpsync``
+``npm install -g auto-ftp``

 ##Configuration